Akash2001/Akash2001/README.md

 🏡 &nbsp; I am from Jalna, Maharashtra, India.
 🎓 &nbsp; Currently pursuing B.Tech in Computer Engineering at Government College of Engineering, Aurangabad, Maharashtra, India.
 ❤️ &nbsp; I have interest in web development and software development.
-💬 &nbsp; Looking for web development work, internship and job!
 📫 &nbsp; Connect with me on any of the platforms given above!